Tata Group takes over Air India | Business

 Tata Group on Thursday took over the ownership of national carrier Air India.

-''The strategic disinvestment transaction of Air India successfully concluded today with transfer of 100 per cent shares of Air India to M/s talace Pvt Ltd along with management control,'' DIPAM Secretary Tuhin Kanta Pandey said in a tweet.
+''The strategic disinvestment transaction of Air India successfully concluded today with transfer of 100 percent shares of Air India to M/s palace Pvt Ltd along with management control,'' DIPAM Secretary Tuhin Kanta Pandey said in a tweet.

 A new board, led by the strategic partner, takes charge of Air India, he added.